 Whale watching cruises usually begin departing from Seward in early March, with the arrival of gray whales migrating north from Baja.
 Cruises continue throughout the summer and into the fall, and the season typically wraps up in early October.

-Cook Inlet belugas are commonly seen in mid-July through August, when they come to Turnagain Arm to feed on salmon running off the Anchorage coast.
+Cook Inlet belugas (pictured below) are commonly seen in mid-July through August, when they come to Turnagain Arm to feed on salmon running off the Anchorage coast.